acmeair/acmeair-nodejs/README.md

 --- | --- | ---
 dbtype | mongo | You can switch between mongo,cloudant,cassandra for datastore choices.
 When running on Bluemix, dbtype is automactially discovered from the service the application is bound to.
 AUTH_SERVICE |  | By default, there is only one main NodeJS application for all logics.
-When defined, in the format of host:port, it enables Micro-Service mode, main NodeJS application delegates to authorization service NodeJS application hosted on host:port.
-MONGO_URL||Mongo database URL.
+When defined, in the format of host:port, it enables Micro-Service mode, main NodeJS application delegates to authorization service NodeJS application hosted on host:port. enableHystrix | false | setting it to true will enable hystrix stream available at /rest/api/hystrix.stream MONGO_URL||Mongo database URL.
 Take precedence over other settings CLOUDANT_URL||Cloudant database URL.
 Take precedence over other settings CASSANDRA_CP||Cassandra Contact Points.
 Take precedence over other settings